bluemelodia/Lists/README.md

 - Clear session storage on tab close and logout.
 - Test in all browsers.
 - Loader doesn't seem to be showing anymore.

-- TODO list:

-  - Status: Not started, in progress, complete.
-Users should be able to filter by status.
-  - Due date and time (today, tomorrow, etc.)
-  - Recurrence should be a multi-select.
-Ensure it is properly sent/received from the server and repopulated.
 - Users should be reminded of tasks (both recurring and one-time with due date).
 - Ensure that only necessary fields are serialized - and all fields are coming back with the right values.

 ## Navigation